Rainworth: History

 The people who lived in Rainworth were farmers or nurserymen.

 Until the opening of the railway line linking Mansfield to Southwell in 1871 there was no public transport and the only way to get from place to place was to walk.

 In 1879 an elm tree, later to be called the "Tree of Knowledge" was planted on the village green in front of the Robin Hood Inn.
 It became a favourite place for people to meet and talk.
 The tree eventually had to be cut down in 1962 when it became diseased.

 In 1890 Rainworth's first church, a wooden building was built.
 However it was later replaced by a brick building which was opened on the festival day of St Simon and St Jude in 1939.

+A war memorial was established in the church grounds during 2010.

 The building of the pumping station in 1895 meant that householders no longer had to get their water from wells and springs but from the pump outside the Robin Hood Inn.

 In 1911, two mineshafts were sunk marking the start of work at Rufford Colliery.
 Only two years later the colliery suffered its worst pit disaster when 13 men were killed in an accident.
 As the pit prospered so the need for housing grew and new housing was built along Kirklington Road.

 In 1914 the first primary school to be built in Rainworth, Heathlands, was opened.
 Python Hill School followed in 1924.
 It was not until 1963 that Joseph Whitaker School opened and Rainworth had its own secondary school.
 The school is named after the naturalist Joseph Whitaker, who lived for most of his life at Rainworth Lodge on Blidworth Lane.